MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-28-two-layer-nn.markdown

     return e_scores/ np.sum(e_scores, axis=1, keepdims=True)
 {% endhighlight %}
 <br/>
-The softmax function takes our uncorrelated scores and converts them into a probability distribution over all classes, its considered a probabiility because all values are positive and together sum to 1.
+The softmax function takes our uncorrelated scores and converts them into a probability distribution over all classes, its considered a probability because all values are positive and together sum to 1.

 Next we calculate the cross entropy loss with respect to our data.
 <br/><br/>